Internship Admissions, Support, and Initial Placement Data

 Clinical Training Rotations

 The Pediatric Behavioral Residency Program aims to train future health psychologists primarily through the provision of direct clinical experiences, associated clinical supervision, and supportive didactic and educational curriculum.
 The residency is a full-time, 12-month position and Residents can expect an average of 15-20 direct clinical contact per week.
-At the program completion, residents will have completed a minimum of 2,000 hours, including over 650 hours of direct clinical service and 25 assessment batteries.
+At the program completion, residents will have completed a minimum of 2,000 hours, including over 650 hours of direct clinical service.